leecrossley/functionaljs-docs/collections/each/index.md

 You cannot "break;" from an fjs.each, it is intended to always iterate for all items.
 Other functions do allow breaking out of loops and achieve similar results.
 {% endnote %}

-## Implicit index
+### Implicit index

-fjs.each will provide your iterator function with the index in an optional second parameter.
+fjs.each will provide your iterator function with the index as the second argument.

-### Example
+### Index example

 ```js
 var result = [];